sam596/WCA-Stats/sor/nopodcombined.md

 ## Sum of Ranks

-*Last updated using WCA Developer Export from Mon Oct 15 at 2108UTC*
+*Last updated using WCA Developer Export from Sun Oct 21 at 2208UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*